Installation

 Prerequisites

-All installation methods require Node.js 18 or later and a Claude API key from the Anthropic Console.
+All installation methods require a Claude API key from the Anthropic Console.
+Non-Docker methods also require Node.js 18 or later.

 Choose Your Install Method